mabdinur/starterprojectspring/README.md

 ### Run FirstService and SecondService:

-***Ensure either LogExporter or Jaeger is configured in the OtelConfig.java file.
-For LogExporter you can view traces on your console.***
+***To view your distributed traces ensure either LogExporter or Jaeger is configured in the OtelConfig.java file***

-To view traces on the Jaeger UI, deploy the Jaeger Exporter on localhost by running the command in terminal:
+To view traces on the Jaeger UI, deploy a Jaeger Exporter on localhost by running the command in terminal:

 `docker run --rm -it --network=host jaegertracing/all-in-one`